< img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1218223936705224&ev=PageView&noscript=1" />

 Cultivation and Harvesting Techniques

-Log Cultivation: Hardwood logs (oak, maple) are inoculated with mushroom spores and incubated in shaded, humidity-controlled environments for 6–12 months.
+Log Cultivation: Hardwood logs are inoculated with mushroom spores and maintained in controlled environments for several months.

 Processing Dried Ganoderma Lucidum: From Fresh to Preserved

-Transforming fresh Ganoderma lucidum into its dried form requires precision:
+The transformation of fresh Ganoderma lucidum into its dried form involves specific steps:

 Drying Methods:

-Slicing and Packaging: Dried mushrooms are sliced into chips or powdered, then vacuum-sealed to prevent oxidation.
+Slicing and Packaging: Dried mushrooms are processed into chips or powder and packaged to minimize exposure to air.

 Dried Ganoderma Lucidum